CyDragon80/node-xml-csharp-cereal/README.md

 // int[][] MyJagIntArray using explicit level names temp.addInt('MyJagIntArray', ['int','ArrayOfInt']);
 ```
-During testing a strange behavior was observed in C# where defining a int?[] before int[][] would cause the tag names in int[][] to change from "ArrayOfInt" to "ArrayOfInt1".
+During testing a strange behavior was observed with C# XmlSerializer where defining a int?[] before int[][] would cause the tag names in int[][] to change from "ArrayOfInt" to "ArrayOfInt1".
 This can be mitigated by either declaring the nullable array last or adding an explicit XmlArrayItem attribute to the subsequent int[][].
 ```csharp
 [XmlArrayItem(ElementName = "ArrayOfInt", IsNullable = false, Type = typeof(int[]))]
 public int[][] MyJagIntArray;